 The deductor is required to furnish Form 16B to the payee within 15 days from the due date of providing Form 26QB.
 After this, Form 16b can be generated and downloaded from TRACES by following a few simple steps.

 How to deposit TDS payment?

-To make the deposition of Tax Deduction at source easy, the income tax department is providing facilities of online submission of the amount.
+To make the deposition of Tax Deduction at source easy, the income tax department is providing facilities for online submission of the amount.
 The taxpayers can deposit their TDS amount online.
 Internet banking facilities are also available for various users.
-When the transaction is done online, a counterfoil will be displayed with CIN, bank details and payment details which is the proof of payment being done by the payer.
+When the transaction is done online, a counterfoil will be displayed with CIN, bank details, and payment details which is proof of payment being done by the payer.

-If submission has to be done offline by the taxpayer then the procedure is little tedious.
-After getting Form 26QB, a challan can be printed and the payment of tax deduction at source can be deposited at any authorized bank by means of cheque or draft.
+The process of offline submission of TDS is a little difficult.
+After getting Form 26QB, a challan can be printed, and the payment of tax deduction at source can be deposited at any authorized bank by means of cheque or draft.

 Form 26QB can be filed without TAN

-Form 16B only requires PAN of deductor and deductee therefore Form 26QB can be filed without TAN.
+Form 16B only requires the PAN of the deductor and deductee therefore, Form 26QB can be filed without TAN.

-Each and every person who has an income to be taxed is liable to pay tax to the Government.
+Each and every person who has a taxable income is liable to pay tax to the Government.
 The assessee is also responsible to file an income tax return for the same.
 The income tax act states the deduction of tax at source itself to make the taxation simple as well as avoid tax evasion at various steps.
 The tax that is deducted at source can be deducted from the total tax liability and the balance will be payable by the taxpayer.

-For such taxation policy, a TDS certificate is being furnished by the deductor for the deductee named as Form 16B during the payment of tax deduction at source for sale of property to the Government .
-This payment is done by the buyer and he deducts this amount from the total payment of the seller before giving him.
+For such taxation policy, a TDS certificate has to be furnished by the deductor for the deductee named as Form 16B during the payment of tax deduction at source for sale of property to the Government .
+This payment is done by the buyer and he deducts this amount from the total payment of the seller before remitting it.
 The tax deduction at source will be made at the rate of 1% of the total amount from the sale consideration.